-Eamon McKenna enters his fifth year as head coach of the UW-Oshkosh men’s cross country team.
+Eamon McKenna enters his sixth year as head coach of the UW-Oshkosh men’s cross country team.
 He also begins his second season as the head coach for women's cross country.

 On the men's side, McKenna has coached two All-Americans, six runners to top-10 finishes at the WIAC Championship and four runners to top-10 showings at the NCAA Division III Midwest Regional.

 In 2015, UW-Oshkosh made its second trip to the NCAA Division III Championship in three seasons and its 23rd appearance overall.
 The Titans placed 13th at the national meet after finishing fourth at the Midwest Regional and third at the WIAC Championship.
 UW-Oshkosh's Jordan Carpenter earned his second career Elite 90 Award, which is presented to the student-athlete with the highest grade-point average at each of the NCAA's 90 championships.
 Carpenter also won the award at the 2014 Men's Outdoor Track & Field Championship.

 In 2014, McKenna's squad placed fourth at the WIAC Championship and seventh at the NCAA Division III Midwest Regional.

 During 2013, McKenna led UW-Oshkosh to a 12th-place finish at the NCAA Division III Championship and third-place showings at both the WIAC Championship and the Midwest Regional.

 In 2012, McKenna helped the Titans finish sixth at the league meet and 11th at the Midwest Regional.
 UW-Oshkosh's John Dewitt earned his second consecutive Division III Men's Cross Country Elite 90 Award.